kristianmandrup/cypher-query/Readme.md

 As the filters are run, a results list will be returned on each tree node in the filter hierarchy, which must then be assembled into the final flat result format, each set of results linked to a match alias.

+#### Resolving boolean filter trees

+The resolution operates relative to list of objects (previously matched) and the tree must determine which of these objects should still be in the result set.

+Boolean operations use set operations to calculate the result, including: `union`, `difference` and `intersection`

+The `AND` operations is the `intersection` of nodes for each of the sub expressions matches (ie. those nodes that are matched by ALL sub expressions that are part of the AND composition)

+The `OR` operations is the distinct `union` (set addition) of nodes matched by ANY of the of sub expressions.

+The `NOT` is the `difference` of the "incoming" list of matches with the nodes matched by the sub expression (ie. set subtraction).

-A complex filter may be structured in a tree like structure, like the following, which is evaluated depth first left to right.
+A complex boolean filter may be structured in a tree like structure, like the following, which is evaluated depth first left to right.

 ```js
 {